davidjcox/wf-api-client/README.rst

 ----------------------

 WebFaction provides a perfectly cromulent RESTful API for their server accounts.
-It enables all aspects of server management to be batched remotely: CRUD actions for domains, websites, email, databases, etc.  It even allows shell commands.
+It enables all aspects of server management to be executed remotely: CRUD actions for domains, websites, email, databases, etc.  It even allows shell commands.
 Excellent!

 This client extends that utility similarly to other IT automation solutions like Ansible, Salt, etc, by providing batching, parallelism, and reporting.